robfatland/othermathclub/.ipynb_checkpoints/README-checkpoint.md

 questions.
 For example: Where might Mr. Two-thirds wind up?

-### Bullet point planning thoughts
+### Planning

-- Agree on the club philosophy of operation
+#### Agree on the club philosophy of operation

 - I recommend the "ideas > calculation > code > experimentation" plan
 - Suggest Units: Four-week blocks devoted to a particular topic
 - Students tend to want to code up games but note these qualifiers:
     - Games that work properly tend to require a fair amount of coding skill
         - This means that a fun idea can become very frustrating
     - Games are potentially a good direction for advanced students
     - Intent on building a game?
         - Coaches should be involved in the process
         - Start out by writing a simplest-possible game
             - For example: Guess a number from 1 to 100
                 - Write this from the number chooser side
                 - Write this from the number guesser side -Everything good?
 Now turn to more complicated games

-- Highschool Coaches
+#### Highschool Coaches

 - Recruit coaches: Reji knows the way!
     - The HS students are signing up for a number of responsibilities
         - Two workshops
             - Workshop 1: Curriculum and methods (more on this below)
             - Workshop 2: Developing your own curriculum
         - Manage the classroom
             - Dealing with technical issues
             - Dealing with behavior issues (see below on computer games)

-- Advertise the club
+#### Advertise the club

 - Parent's night (zoom or in person)
     - Be sure to communicate the importance of the Code of Conduct
         - Why it exists
         - Patterns we have seen
         - Limitations of the club: One day per week, many skip weeks
         - Working away from the club
             - We do not expect this; it is not a class with homework
             - Work on your own is the best way to benefit
             - We will do our best to involve projects: You and your friends
             - At the end of the year: Our goal is your self-sufficiency
 - Policy on friends: Yes if possible, shuffle if necessary (see below)
 - What if student went through the club last year and wish to participate again?
     - This usually does not happen but if it does...
         - Create a separate advanced track
         - Get one or more HS coaches to sign up to teach
         - Do some planning; and run with it

-- Onboard the students who sign up
+#### Onboard the students who sign up

 - Students will configure a working computer
     - Do this with your parents
     - Do this before the first club meeting
     - First meeting: We will test your installation to make sure you are good to go
     - Students need Python, a development environment and the turtle graphics module
     - Simplest: install the Python IDE from [python.org/downloads](https://www.python.org/downloads/)
     - Optional, more advanced: Install Visual Studio Code (VSCode) with Python extension
     - Not recommended: Use the school-provided laptop (too slow, too many restrictions)
     - Cloud option: Create an account on [replit](https://repl.it)
         - Advantage: Nothing to install on your computer (runs in a browser)
         - Disadvantage: Probably need your own WiFi hotspot; BSD does not support
     - See the test program section below on what should work properly after installing Python
 - Students sign a code of conduct
     - Seating as directed
     - Do not engage with anything else found in the classroom
     - Return the room to how we found it: Get the ok to leave from the coach
     - Do not leave any items or any sort of a mess in the room
     - Rules of the club concerning friends
     - We do not open our computers until directed
     - We do not play computer games at the club
         - If you really need to play computer games the club will invite you to do so at home
     - The club activities will include some moving and talking
         - You agree to participate with a positive attitude
     - You agree to bring your computer to the club fully charged

-- Administrative including Discord
+#### Administrative including Discord

 - Get permission from Tyee and the PTSA for the POA
     - Maintain lines of communication with them
 - Check in with the Tyee teacher responsible for Python: Any interest in the club?
 - Discord server
     - Was useful for club announcements, most importantly short-notice cancellation
     - Students tend to use discord to be silly, not ask serious questions
     - However there are some exceptions to this...
     - ...and I used it on restricted channel to communicate to coaches
     - So if possible I recommend having something like this available
     - Reji will know more about how it is set up

-- Workshop 1: Teaching method and starting curriculum
+#### Workshop 1: Teaching method and starting curriculum

 - Name tags for everyone!!
 - Three hour session: Very full as we will cover:
     - Philosophy: Ideas > Calculation > Code > Experiments
     - Python mechanics
         - Taught using an "in passing" approach
         - The initial technical content includes the following:
             - Flow of execution, jumps, logic, logic-driven jumps
             - Variables having 3 attributes including a mutable value
             - Arithmetic with variables includeing the modulo `%` operator
             - Information is stable
             - Random numbers
             - Programs live in files
             - Coding is a step-by-step process, there are bugs
             - Two-way communication: `input()` and `print()`
             - Our first data structure is a `string`
     - Kinesthetics
     - Self-sufficiency approach, code-along approach, hybrid approach
     - Our initial curriculum includes 3 "for sure" items and a stretch item
         - Curriculum 1: Ms.Halfway
         - Curriculum 2: Four prisoners, five hats (no coding)
         - Curriculum 3: Many roads lead to π
             - Let's include some actual pie to celebrate
         - Stretch: Curriculum 4: `requests`
     - The most difficult thing about teaching
     - Pauses and silence
     - Responding to questions
     - Using the whiteboard
     - Back-up coaching: How to engage when you are a Guide on the Side
     - Start thinking about what you would like to teach: Prep for workshop 2!

-- Club meeting number 1
+#### Club meeting number 1

 - Name tags for everyone!!
 - As a group (lunch area): Review the Code of Conduct
 - Group photo!
 - Split up into classrooms
     - Write names of each classroom's participants for reference
 - Create a student status spreadsheet
     - 1 student per row, columns are status
         - Student name, email, parent name, parent email, emergency contact
         - Status: The student has attended in person
         - Student's computer has passed the basic program test (see below)
         - Has the student been playing computer games?
 - Once we get all of this taken care of: Begin with Ms. Halfway
     - Notice that much of this activity does not require a computer

-- Club meetings: Before winter break
+#### Club meetings: Before winter break

 - Need an adult or HS person to act as gatekeeper at the door
 - Typically we meet 3 or 4 times before the December break
 - Each classroom has a lead Coach and supporting Coaches
 - This will correspond to the "everyone on the same page" curriculum
 - We can call this "Unit 1"
 - The stretch topic "requests" may be introduced at the very end

-- Workshop 2: Creating your curriculum
+#### Workshop 2: Creating your curriculum

 - Discussion: How has it been going?
 - Presenting "that moment when I realized..."
 - Presenting your ideas
 - Process: Choosing an idea to road test
     - Idea
     - Kinesthetics
     - Calculation
     - Coding
     - Experiment

-- Club meetings: After winter break
+#### Club meetings: After winter break

 - Assessment: Coaches lead: How has it been going so far?
 - Assessment: Can students create a working program from scratch?
     - What are the obstacles?
 - Introduce Project 1
 - Begin Unit 2

-- Course correction
+#### Course correction

 - Based on assessment we may need to change what we are doing

 ### Friends